Founder and Principal

 As Capri Communities’ Chief Financial Officer, Kristin Ferge is a well-rounded and highly accomplished C-level financial executive and business leader.
 Kristin’s holistic understanding of sustainable growth coupled with her expertise in the senior living industry has directly contributed to Capri’s growth during her tenure.
 Since joining Capri in September 2016, the company’s revenue has grown over 60%.
 She has been instrumental in enhancing the company’s Executive Committee to position Capri for continued growth and operational success.

-Kristin’s specialty is leading fast-paced, dynamic high-growth and business turnaround initiatives to a successful conclusion.
+Kristin has nearly 25 years of experience in the senior living industry.
+Her specialty is leading fast-paced, dynamic high-growth and business turnaround initiatives to a successful conclusion.
 She is able to lead multi-discipline teams across a wide variety of financial areas and brings expertise in both a for-profit and non-profit setting.
 She leads capital-raising activities and is also responsible for building relationships with joint venture partners, investment bankers, commercial banks, lessors, auditors, attorneys, and shareholders.
 Her expertise includes debt and equity financing, IPOs, M&A, restructuring, SEC matters, strategic planning, governance, treasury, banking, financial analysis and modeling, financial reporting, and auditing.
 She also has significant experience working with Boards of Directors and Audit Committees.

 Kristin is the recipient of many awards including the Milwaukee Business Journal’s 40 Under 40, the Top 40 under 40 by Treasury and Risk Magazine, and was named the CFO of the Year by the Milwaukee Business Journal in 2018.